matthieukern/atom-epitech-norm-checker/README.md

 ###### By [Matthieu Kern](mailto:matthieukern@gmail.com)

 ## Disclaimer
 This package is still a work in progress.
-Some bugs could remains and there are some norm errors that aren't detected yet.
+Some bugs could remain and there are some norm errors that aren't detected yet.
 If you find a bug, don't hesitate to create an issue on GitHub or to write a pull request !

 ## Use
 * To check the norm, you can use the `epitech-norm:checkNorm` command.
 All errors aren't detected yet.